To learn more about this event & to be notified of when the next one will occur, visit millennialmoneymeetup.com.

 Make Retirement Planning a Priority in Your Financial Life

 Even if retirement is decades away, the only way to ensure you’ll be prepared for when the day comes is to start planning early.
-Which is why I highly recommend checking out FSCO’s new website all about the ins and outs of retirement planning and pensions.
+This is why I highly recommend checking out FSCO’s new website all about the ins and outs of retirement planning and pensions.

 Set some time aside to look through the entire site, make a checklist of the things you need to do, then make it your goal to have all those items checked off your list before this time next year!